Purpose: Develops quadriceps along front area of thigh.

 - Wrap a resistance band around your ankles.

-- Walk forward at a slow pace while maintaining tension in band.
+- Advance at a slow pace while keeping tension in your band.

 - Repeat 3 times.